 Views of the Responsible Officials and Planned Corrective Action

-The management team will monitor the budget and make sure that actual expenditures do not exceed the budgeted expenditures.
-Refer to our corrective action plan for additional information.
+The management team will monitor the budget, make amendments as necessary, and ensure that actual expenditures do not exceed the budgeted expenditures.
+Please refer to our corrective action plan for additional information.